-For more information, refer to our website at www.ato.gov.au and search for Advanced guide to capital gains tax concessions for small business 2008-09 (NAT 3359).
+For more information, see Advanced guide to capital gains tax concessions for small business 2010-11 (NAT 3359).

 EXAMPLE 2: Aggregated turnover

 When Lana is working out her aggregated turnover, she includes:

 - Max's turnover because Max is Lana's affiliate - Maxaco's turnover because she is connected to the company through her affiliate (Max).